jverbosky/tic_tac_toe_ai_n/README.md

 ----------

-**Board Size Selection**
+**Player and Board Size Selection**

 ----------

+1. On the initial screen, use the **Player 1 (X)** and **Player 2 (O)** drop-downs to specify the desired player type:

+	- **Human** - a human player where moves can be specified by the player
+	- **Random** - a computer player that randomly selects an open position
+	- **Sequential** - a computer player that selects the next open position
+	- **Unbeatable** - an unbeatable computer player based primarily on Newell and Simon's tic-tac-toe program [rules](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy), with slight adjustments for boards larger than 3 x 3.

-1. On the initial screen, use the drop-down to specify the desired board size.
-Sizes range from 3x3 up to 10x10.
+2. Use the **Board Size** drop-down to to specify the desired board size.
+Sizes range from 3 x 3 up to 10 x 10.

-2. Click the **Submit** button.
+3. Click the **Submit** button to begin the game.

 ----------